 For Prospective Students

 Students with disabilities are evaluated for admission according to the same criteria and high standards as all other applicants.
 Information shared with the Office of Disability Services is confidential and will not be shared with anyone involved in the admissions process.
+Similarly, the Office of Admission does not share Health Services information with ODS.

 Smith's philosophy and approach to accommodating students with disabilities is one that emphasizes independence, self-reliance and self-advocacy.
 While the college has an important role in meeting the needs of students, it is expected that students will take an active role in the accommodation process.